 Big Moose Muskies

-Lake Nosbonsing offers opportunities to catch a true trophy musky
+Lake Nosbonsing offers opportunities to catch a true trophy musky.

 Big Moose Camp on Lake Nosbonsing is approximately three hours north of Toronto.
 Lake Nosbonsing, which is just south of North Bay, is an often overlooked musky water, but it offers some great musky fishing.
-Lake Nosbonsing is only six miles long but it is filled with lots of great musky spots and is fishable in any weather condition.
+Lake Nosbonsing is only six miles long, but it is filled with lots of great musky spots and is fishable in any weather condition.

-Lake Nosbonsing has stained water but approximately five-foot of visibility.
+Lake Nosbonsing has stained water but approximately five feet of visibility.
 It seems every point has nice weeds extending into deep water, also many of the bays have deep weeds to 11 feet.
 Add the fact that there are several mid-lake humps that are either rock or have weeds in the center, making this lake a musky angler’s paradise.
 This lake is a sleeper musky water as it’s often in the shadow of Lake Nipissing, but the big muskies that come from Nosbonsing are very impressive.

-While filming The Musky Hunter, we stayed at Big Moose Camp, this resort is top-notch.
-The cabins were incredible and the sunrise view overlooking the lake was breathtaking.
+While filming The Musky Hunter, we stayed at Big Moose Camp.
+This resort is top-notch.
+The cabins were incredible, and the sunrise view overlooking the lake was breathtaking.
 Big Moose Camp has its own boat launch and a great docking facility to keep your boat safe.
 It’s easy to drive to the resort, launch the boat, and go musky fishing.

 big moose camp, north bay ontario